Carey Mulligan: Philanthropy

 Aside from acting, Mulligan was among the actresses who took part in the Safe Project—each was photographed in the place she feels safest—for a 2010 series to raise awareness of sex trafficking.
 She donated the Vionnet gown she wore at the 2010 BAFTAs to the Curiosity Shop, which sells its donations to raise money for charity.

 Mulligan became the ambassador of the Alzheimer's Society in 2012, with the goal of raising awareness and research funding for Alzheimers and dementia.
 Her grandmother lived with Alzheimer's disease for the final 17 years of her life, during which she no longer recognised Mulligan.
 She helped host and participated in the 2012 Alzheimer's Society Memory Walk and was one of the sponsored Alzheimer's Society runners in the 2013 Nike Run to the Beat half-marathon in London.

 In 2014, Mulligan became an ambassador for the charity War Child and visited the Democratic Republic of Congo in this role.

 Acting credits and accolades

-Mulligan has received numerous accolades, including a British Academy Film Award and a Critics' Choice Movie Award, in addition to nominations for three Academy Awards, four Golden Globe Awards, five Screen Actors Guild Awards and a Tony Award.
-She was appointed Commander of the Order of the British Empire (CBE) in the 2025 New Year Honours for services to drama.
+Mulligan has received numerous accolades, including a BAFTA Award and a Critics' Choice Movie Award, in addition to nominations for three Academy Awards, five Actor Awards, four Golden Globe Awards, and a Tony Award.
+She was appointed a Commander of the Order of the British Empire (CBE) in the 2025 New Year Honours for services to drama.